“What lies behind you and what lies in front of you, pales in comparison to what lies inside of you.”

 I am a certified yoga teacher, counselor, and yoga therapist who is passionate about helping people reduce stress & anxiety, ease chronic pain, and find a path towards happiness and healing.
 My goal is to empower you with the tools you need to heal, transform, and thrive.

 I received my teacher training certification in Kundalini Yoga through Yoga West, graduated from the esteemed two-year program in Yoga Therapy RX at Loyola Marymount University (LMU), and studied Restorative Yoga with Judith Lasater.
-More recently, I earned my master's degree in clinical psychology from Antioch University.
+In 2016, I earned my master's degree in clinical psychology from Antioch University.
 I love to explore the mind/body connection in both my yoga therapy and my counseling work.

 Specialties: Cancer Support, Yoga for Neurological Disorders, Anxiety Management, Stress Reduction, Gentle Kundalini Yoga, Seniors Yoga, Chair Yoga, Trauma-Sensitive Yoga